publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch51/schI/pt4/spti/m__us_usc_t22_s3761.md

     (b) __Limitation on amount of claims__

-        The Commission may pay not more than $50,000 on any claim described in subsection (a) of this section.
+        The Commission may pay not more than $50,000 on any claim described in subsection (a).

     (c) __Source of award; release__